paul-hammant/tbd/content/branch-for-release/index.md

 Why?
 Well in case you forget to do that in the heat of the moment.
 Forgetting means a regression in production some weeks later (and someone getting fired).
 It can happen if things are being fixed in the night by a tired developer who wants to get back to bed.
+But in some cases you are not able to avoid the revers workflow - fix bug in the release branch only without cherry-picking it to the trunk, this can happen for example if trunk does not have the needed part of the code or this part has changed significantly.

 ![](branch_for_release3.png)
 ([key](/key/))